ScottGreenhalgh/week1-assignment/README.md

 the page.
 This was not present on the sample, so I added prevented text wrapping for this element.

+Sources

+I sourced a materials for this project.
+Google images for the background images and soundimage.org for the royalty free audio sample.
+I then obtained the social media icons from tablericons.com

 Possible improvements

 Another avenue I could've explored was text-transform: uppercase;